James Sangma

-James Pangsang Kongkal Sangma (born 21 November 1975) is an Indian politician from Meghalaya.
-A senior figure in the National People's Party (NPP), he has served as the party’s first National Working President since March 2025 and as Chairman of the Meghalaya Industrial Development Corporation (MIDC) from April 2023.
-He was a three-term member of the Meghalaya Legislative Assembly (2008–2023) representing Dadenggre and held key cabinet portfolios—including Home, Power, Law, Food & Civil Supplies, and Forest & Environment—in the Conrad Sangma ministry between 2018 and 2021.
+James Pangsang Kongkal Sangma (born 21 November 1975), better known as James Sangma or James P. K. Sangma, is an Indian politician from Meghalaya.
+He has represented the state in the Rajya Sabha, the upper house of the Parliament of India, since July 2026.
+A senior leader of the National People's Party (NPP), he has served as the party's first National Working President since March 2025 and, since January 2026, as President of the Meghalaya Cricket Association (MCA).

+He was a three-term member of the Meghalaya Legislative Assembly (2008–2023) representing Dadenggre and held several cabinet portfolios—including Home, Power, Law, Food & Civil Supplies, and Forest & Environment—in the Conrad Sangma ministry between 2018 and 2023.
+He subsequently chaired the Meghalaya Industrial Development Corporation (MIDC) from 2023 until his resignation in June 2026 to contest the Rajya Sabha seat.

 Early life and education

 Sangma was born in Tura to the political family of former Lok Sabha Speaker P. A. Sangma.
-After schooling at Don Bosco institutions, he earned a Bachelor of Arts degree from Ramjas College, University of Delhi.
+He earned a Bachelor of Arts degree from Ramjas College, University of Delhi.
 Like his siblings—Conrad and Agatha—he entered politics early, campaigning for his father in parliamentary elections.